-1. Phase I efforts will be for approximately six months.
-The period of performance will commence upon award of the grant.
+1. Phase I efforts will be for approximately seven months.
+The period of performance will commence upon award of the contract.

-- 2. Phase I Deliverables: - a.
-Written status reports to the NIAC Director by the 15th day of the third and fifth months following the beginning of the grant. - b.
+2. Phase I Deliverables:

+- a.
+Written status reports to the NIAC Director by the 15th day of the third and fifth months following the beginning of the contract. - b.
 A final written report within thirty days following the conclusion of the effort. - c.
 All reports submitted as Portable Document Files (.pdf) attached to an email. - d.
-NIAC Fellow (PI) participation at a NIAC Annual Meeting to be held for two days at the University of California-Santa Cruz, Santa Cruz, California in June, 2003 and presentation of a status report at the NIAC Fellows Conference in October, 2003 at the NIAC Headquarters in Atlanta, Georgia.
+NIAC Fellow (PI) attendance and a poster describing the proposed study at a NIAC Annual Meeting to be held for two days in October 2006 (at a date and location to be announced), a presentation of a status report at the NIAC Fellows Conference in March 2007 at the NIAC Headquarters in Atlanta, Georgia, or another location in the continental United States.